Mosamorphing/WTF-React/11_Data Fetching/readme.md

   });
 ```

-Such that, if we replace the former Posts page with this following set of code, we are going to have the same thing;
+Such that, if we replace the former Posts page with the following set of code, we are going to have the same thing;

 ```javascript
 import { useState, useEffect } from "react";